Electrophysiology (Arrhythmia Care)

 A team approach to arrhythmia care

-Many people with arrhythmia also have another heart condition.
+Many people with arrhythmia also have other heart conditions.
 We believe it’s important for the specialists who treat each condition to work closely together.
+We collaborate with a wide range of specialists across UI Health Care, including:

-What to expect from UI Heart and Vascular Center electrophysiologists
+What to expect from our electrophysiologists

 Whether you have first-time arrhythmia symptoms or your current treatment no longer works, our electrophysiology team can help.
 Depending on the reason for your in-person or telehealth (video) visit, we may review or discuss: